Neptune: Storms

-Orbit and rotation
+Orbital motion and observation

 Neptune (red arc) completes one orbit around the Sun (centre) for every 164.79 orbits of Earth.
 The light blue dot represents Uranus.

 The average distance between Neptune and the Sun is 4.5 billion km (about 30.1 astronomical units (AU), the mean distance from the Earth to the Sun), and it completes an orbit on average every 164.79 years, subject to a variability of around ±0.1 years.
 The perihelion distance is 29.81 AU, and the aphelion distance is 30.33 AU.
 (Note: The last three aphelia were 30.33 AU, the next is 30.34 AU.
 The perihelia are even more stable at 29.81 AU.)
 Neptune's orbital eccentricity is only 0.008678, making it the planet in the Solar System with the second most circular orbit after Venus.
 The orbit of Neptune is inclined 1.77° compared to that of Earth.

 On 11 July 2011, Neptune completed its first full barycentric orbit since its discovery in 1846; it did not appear at its exact discovery position in the sky because Earth was in a different location in its 365.26-day orbit.
 Because of the motion of the Sun in relation to the barycentre of the Solar System, on 11 July, Neptune was not at its exact discovery position in relation to the Sun—if the more common heliocentric coordinate system is used, the discovery longitude was reached on 12 July 2011.